SeekyCt/spm-practice-codes/MANUAL.md

 ### Position
 The Position Display shows your current co-ordinates in the top left of the screen.

+The `Position Update Delay` option allows you to change the amount of frames between each time the coordinates are read and the display is updated.

+The `Position Decimal Places` option allows you to set how many decimal places the coordinates are displayed to.

 ## Logging Options
 The `Edit Logging Options` option in the menu allows you to enable and disable various things being printed to an on-screen console or OSReport (for Dolphin).
 The list can be navigated with the D-Pad and `2` can be pressed to switch between Enabled and Disabled.